NeuronAddict/pyic/README.md

 First, we launch the console and create a request builder.
 ```
+$ pip3 install termcolor html2text # may be you need some python requirements
 $ cd ~/pyic
 $ ./pyic.sh
 Python 3.6.8 (default, Jan  3 2019, 03:42:36)